-- Attic fans, window fans, floor and table fans are all cost-effective ways to make your home more comfortable. - Window fans tend to provide better ventilation than floor and table fans. - Consider attic or "whole-house" fans as they are often the best choice to economically cool your home.
+- Attic, window, floor and table fans are all cost-effective ways to make your home more comfortable. - Consider attic or "whole-house" fans as they are often the best choice to economically cool your home.

 Talk with your appliance dealer or home center specialist to find the best fan for your home.